Perception matters. The world is full of geometric shapes and we, as humans, have assigned each one of them a meaning.

 Psychology of Shapes in Logo Design – Organic Shapes

-Organic Shapes are interest based shapes.
-They are like geometric shapes but involves more of color psychology as well.
+Organic Shapes are interest-based shapes.
+They are like geometric shapes but involves more of colour psychology as well.
 Organic shapes are a combination of basic geometric shapes and hence their meaning can be derived by deciphering the meaning of geometric shapes.
 Still, organic shapes depict certain common characteristics like

 - Interest